hm-lang/core/proposals/intro.md

 e.g., `valueType_keyType` as "`valueType` keyed by `keyType`".
 For example, for a map from integers to strings, you can use: `MyMap: string_int`.
 The default name for a map variable is `Map`, regardless of key or value type.
+Note that while an array can be thought of as a map from the `index` type to whatever the array element type is, `elementType_index` indicates a map type, not an array type.
+The array type, `elementType_` would be useful for densely packed data (i.e., instances of `elementType` for most indices), while the map type `elementType_index` would be useful for sparse data.

 ```
 # some relevant pieces of the class definition